sensepost/sconwar/README.md

 To start a `sconwar` game, you need two things:

-- A player ID, obtainable by registering to the server.
+- A `player_id`, obtainable by registering to the server.
 This ID is a secret, and you should treat it that way.
-- A game ID, obtainable by starting a new game.
+- A `game_id`, obtainable by starting a new game.

 Depending on the server setup, an administrator could either share the key configured to setup new users, or you could ask for a player token.

+### game flow

+To actually play a game, a small dance needs to happen first.
+It's pretty simple.
+Create a game, join a game and then start the game.
+Once the game is running you can invoke Actions and Player endpoints to get an idea of your surroundings and decide what moves to make.

+Starting a game will take the following calls:

+- Make a POST request to `game/new` with a game name.
+Take note of the UUID value returned.
+This ID's your game.
+- Make a POST request to `game/join` using your secret `player_id` and the newly obtained `game_id`.
+- When all of the players have joined, make a PUT request to `game/start/{game-uuid}` to start the game.

+This game & player id combination is used in all `action/*` endpoints to issue commands.

 ### game rules

-`sconwar` itself is really simple.
-A game board that is typically 20 by 20 tiles big is populated with a number of creep, powerups and other players.
-Players are given 30 seconds to issue commands in their turn, after which the next player will be granted a chance to issue an action.
-A player may queue up to two commands before their turn which will be executed as soon as its their turn.

-Issue enough attack, move & pickup commands to be the last person standing, and win the round!
+Sconwar is a turned-based game.
+A game has both creep and players that could move, attack, decide to pick up a power up or do nothing.
+Creep decide what to do relatively quickly, but Players could take a little longer.
+For this reason, players have 30 seconds to invoke an action.
+While it is not your turn, you may queue up to two actions that will automatically get executed when its your turn again.

+As for the game itself, there are a few rules.
+Those are:

+- Players have two moves they can make per turn.
+- Players can queue up up to two actions while it is not their turn.
+- A turn lasts for a maximum of 30 seconds.
+- The maximum distance you can move / attack / pick up something is two tiles.
+- A Fog of War is applicable.
+That means that the surroundings endpoint won't show the entire board, unless the game is finished.
+- Activating a power up does not consume a turn.

-### starting a new game
+### game goal

-Games are identified by a UUID which should be used as the `gameid` whenever an API call requires that.
-Before playing a game of `sconwar`, you need to start and join a game.

-To start a new game, call the `game/new` endpoint, recording the returned UUID.
-Next, join your player to that game with the `game/join` endpoint.
-Once all of the players in the game have joined, the `game/start/{uuid}` endpoint should be called to start the game.

-This game & player id combination is used in all `action/*` endpoints to issue commands.
+Get the top score on the leaderboard!
+The meta/scores endpoint will return total scores, and the meta/leaderboard endpoint will show the top scoring games!

+### sconwar tips

+While playing sconwar:

+- Check the player status endpoint to see which power ups you have, how much health you have left etc.
+- Check the game info endpoint to see who's turn it is now.
+- Check the surroundings endpoint as often as possible to see who and what is in range to plan your move.
+- Use the meta/types endpoint as a reference for what some of the internal ID's such as power ups, statuses and other entities in Sconwar mean.

 ## license